pacjo/autoMouse/README.md

   - small size
   - customizability
   - open source

+ToDo:
+  - add option to turn of certian shortcuts
+  - add help menu
+  - remake settings menu
   - if you want other features please submit an new issue

 Usage: